 By Emerson Hough in 1905

 The desert regions of the West seemed always to breed truculence and touchiness.
 Some of the most desperate outlaws have been those of western Texas, New Mexico, and Arizona.
-These have sometimes been Mexicans, sometimes half-breed Indians, very rarely full-blood or half-blood Negroes.
-The latter race breeds criminals, but lacks in the initiative required in the character of the desperado.
+These have sometimes been Mexicans, sometimes half-breed Indians, and rarely full-blood or half-blood black men.
 Texas and the great arid regions west of Texas produced rather more than their full quota of bad white men who took naturally to the gun.

-The true name of Billy the Kid was William H. Bonney, and he was born in New York City, November 23, 1859.
-His father removed to Coffeyville, on the border of the Indian Nations, in 1862, where soon after he died, leaving a widow and two sons.
+The true name of Billy the Kid was William H. Bonney, and he was born in New York City on November 23, 1859.
+His father moved to Coffeyville, on the border of the Indian Nations, in 1862, where soon after, he died, leaving a widow and two sons.
 Mrs. Bonney again moved, this time to Colorado, where she married again, her second husband being named Antrim.
 All the time clinging to what was the wild border, these two now moved down to Santa Fe, New Mexico, where they remained until Billy was eight years of age.
 In 1868, the family made their home at Silver City, New Mexico, where they lived until 1871, when Billy was twelve years of age.
-His life until then had been one of shifting about, in poverty or at best rude comfort.
-His mother seems to have been a wholesome Irishwoman, of no great education, but of good instincts.
-Of the boy’s father nothing is known; and of his stepfather little more, except that he was abusive to the stepchildren.
+His life until then had been one of shifting about in poverty or, at best, rude comfort.
+His mother seems to have been a wholesome Irishwoman of no great education but of good instincts.
+Of the boy’s father, nothing is known, and of his stepfather, little more, except that he was abusive to the stepchildren.
 Antrim survived his wife, who died about 1870.
 The Kid always said that his stepfather was the cause of his “getting off wrong.”